scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 ## Autonomous System Deployment {#deployment-as}

 A SCION AS needs to deploy the SCION [infrastructure components](#infra-components) and border routers.
-Within an AS, SCION is often deployed as an IP overlay on top of the existing network.
-This way SCION allows to reuse the existing intra-domain network and equipment (e.g., IP, MPLS).
+Within an AS, SCION over the existing network so makes use of existing intra-domain network and equipment (e.g. IP, MPLS).
 Customer-side SCION border routers directly connect to the provider-side border routers using last-mile connections.
-The SCION design assumes that AS’s internal entities are considered to be trustworthy, therefore the IP overlay or the first-hop routing does not compromise or degrade any security properties SCION delivers.
-When it comes to inter-domain communication, an overlay deployment on top of today’s Internet is not desirable, as SCION would inherit issues from  its weak underlay.
+The SCION design assumes that the internal entities of an AS are considered to be trustworthy, so will not compromise or degrade any security properties SCION delivers.
+When it comes to inter-domain communication, an overlay deployment on top of today’s Internet is not desirable as SCION would inherit issues from its weak underlay.
 Thus, inter-AS SCION links are usually deployed in parallel to existing links, in order to preserve its security properties.
 That is, two SCION border routers from neighbour ASes are directly connected via a layer-2 cross-connection at a common point-of-presence.

 All SCION AS components can be deployed on standard x86 commercial off-the-shelf servers or virtual machines.
 In fact, SCION border routers do not rely on forwarding tables, therefore they do not require specialized hardware.
 Practice shows that off-the-shelf hardware can handle up to 100 Gbps links, while a prototype [P4 implementation](#DERUITER2021) showed that it is possible to forward SCION traffic even at terabit speeds.

 Overall, an AS can be connected to SCION without high-impact changes to its network.
 In addition, use of commodity hardware for both control and data-plane components reduces initial deployment costs.

 ## Internet Exchange Points {#deployment-ixp}